zsparal/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

       .. parameter:: streetAndNumber
          :type: string
-         :condition: optional
+         :condition: required

          The street name and house number of the organization.
+If an address is provided, this field is required.

       .. parameter:: postalCode
          :type: string
-         :condition: optional
+         :condition: conditional

          The postal code of the organization.
+If an address is provided, this field is required for countries with a postal code system.

       .. parameter:: city
          :type: string
-         :condition: optional
+         :condition: required

          The city of the organization.
+If an address is provided, this field is required.

       .. parameter:: country
          :type: string
-         :condition: optional
+         :condition: required

          The country of the address in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.
+         If an address is provided, this field is required.

    .. parameter:: registrationNumber
       :type: string